OneOfThePetes/Change-TwitterProfile/README.md

 6) Edit text files in /text directory
 7) Put avatar images in the /images folder
 8) Put banner images in the /banner folder
-9) Run the script with PowerShell (The one bundled with Windows 10 will work, but PowerShell 6 and up will work too!
-Older versions of windows will require a Windows PowerShell update, or PowerShell core download).
-Untested on Linux and Mac.
+9) Run the script with PowerShell
 10) Check twitter profile

+PowerShell 5.1 Required as a minimum.
+PowerShell bundled with Windows 10 will work.
+PowerShell 6 and up also work!
+(Untested on Linux and Mac) Older versions of windows will require a Windows PowerShell update (or PowerShell core download) My script handles running PowerShell with the correct TLS type for really old Windows versions (like Server 2012 R2, where I run my script)